 Because of the suspected “settlements”, it was decided by the owner to construct Phase II on Pile Foundations.
 Soon after construction, cracks were also observed in this Phase II portion but in contrast to the Phase I portion, more severe cracking occurred on the walls and not on the slabs.

+In the meantime, cracking continued on the Phase I structural elements despite the structural repairs.
+This condition was puzzling to the owners and several Engineers were consulted to look at possible remedial measures.
 Because of the client’s concern for the safety of its employees, abandonment and demolition of the Building were contemplated.
 It was at this point that our services were engaged to have a critical last look at the Building and to ascertain the cause/s of the problems.
 We were also asked to determine whether the progressive cracking can be arrested and the building rehabilitated with the safety of occupants being the foremost consideration.

 DESCRIPTION OF THE BUILDING

+The Research and Development Laboratory building was originally proposed as a two storey reinforced concrete building with precast post tensioned waffle slabs but after some distress was observed early on, the plan was abandoned.
 The facility was built in a low lying area in the suburban town of Pasig in Metro Manila.
 The area is sometimes flooded when the Marikina River overtops its Banks during a 10 year flood.

 A two meter Engineered Fill was placed to elevate the Building’s Finished Ground Line from the surrounding area.
 A half meter layer of “heavy aggregate” base course was laid and compacted to support the slab on grade.
 This engineered fill and base course was laid to support the Parking, Driveway and the entire Building footprint to include the future Phase II addition.
 The filling and compaction for the whole area to include the proposed future Phase II addition were all done at the same time.